Ahmad Lozi: Political career

-In 1956 he was appointed as the head of Royal Protocol.
+In 1956 he was appointed the head of Royal Protocol.
 As head of the royal protocol he accompanied King Hussein of Jordan on a world tour between February and May 1959.
 After work as chief protocol for five years, in 1961, he was elected to the House of Representatives for the district of Amman.
 During his term in office he was supportive of the government positions on the issue of Palestine and the Syrian revolt.
 He was subsequently re-elected the year after.
 In 1964 he was Minister for Prime ministry affairs.
 The same year he was also Minister without portfolio.
 Lozi was a member of the Senate of Jordan between 1965 and 1967.
 In 1967 he was named Minister for Municipal Affairs.

 An appointment to Minister of Finance followed in 1970.
 He started serving as Prime Minister of Jordan from 29 November 1971.
 He succeeded Wasfi al-Tal who had been assassinated the day before by the Black September Organization.
 He stayed on as Prime Minister until 1973, he became ill in May and resigned on 26 May 1973.

 From 1978 to 1979 he was President of the National Consultative Council.
 Lozi served as Chief of the Royal Court between 1979 and 1984.
 On 11 January 1984 King Hussein of Jordan dissolved the senate and replaced it the next day.
 Lozi was made President of the Senate, he would serve from 1984 to 1997.
 He resigned on 7 June 1997 and was succeeded the next day by Zaid al-Rifai.

 Concerning the democratization of Jordan in the 1990s he said that: "on the whole, I don't think that even the Prophets Jesus or Muhammed could bring about a faster movement toward democracy".